Peritonsillar abscess: Surgery

 The pus can be removed by several methods, including needle aspiration, incision and drainage, and tonsillectomy.
 Incision and drainage may be associated with a lower chance of recurrence than needle aspiration, but the evidence is very uncertain.
 Needle aspiration may be less painful, but again, the evidence is very uncertain.

 Treatment can also be given while a patient is under anesthesia, but this is usually reserved for children or anxious patients.
 Tonsillectomy can be indicated if a patient has recurring peritonsillar abscesses or a history of tonsillitis.
 For patients with their first peritonsillar abscess, most ENT surgeons prefer to "wait and observe" before recommending tonsillectomy.

 Epidemiology

 It is a commonly encountered otorhinolaryngological (ENT) emergency.

 The number of new cases per year of peritonsillar abscess in the United States has been estimated at approximately 30 cases per 100,000 people.
 In a study in Northern Ireland, the number of new cases was 10 cases per 100,000 people per year.

 In Denmark, the number of new cases is higher and reaches 41 cases per 100,000 people per year.
 Younger children who develop a peritonsillar abscess are often immunocompromised and in them, the infection can cause airway obstruction.

 Etymology

-The condition is often referred to as "quincy", "quinsy", or "quinsey", anglicised versions of the French word esquinancie which was originally rendered as squinsey and subsequently quinsy.
+The condition is often referred to as quincy, quinsy, or quinsey, anglicised versions of the French word esquinancie which was originally rendered as squinancy, squinzey and subsequently quinsy.
+(Note: Greene states that the "squinzey" spelling dates from "the time of Jeremy Taylor".
+However, Taylor's book Holy Living and Holy Dying uses "squinancy".)